Taqla/context-engineering-learn/04_organs_applications.md

 3. Shared memory to pass information between cells
 4. A complete pipeline from planning to finished content

-<QuizEmbed
-  moduleId="module-3"
-  section="implementation-advanced"
-  quizzes={[
-    {
-      difficulty: 'simple',
-      question: 'How many specialized cells does the ContentCreationOrgan implement?',
-      options: {
-        A: 'Three',
-        B: 'Four',
-        C: 'Five',
-        D: 'Six'
-      },
-      correct: 'C',
-      hint: 'Count the cells in the cells dictionary',
-      explanation: 'The ContentCreationOrgan implements five specialized cells: planner, researcher, writer, editor, and fact_checker, each with a distinct role in the content creation pipeline.'
-    },
-    {
-      difficulty: 'medium',
-      question: 'What is the purpose of the fact_checker cell in the content creation pipeline?',
-      options: {
-        A: 'To write initial content',
-        B: 'To verify factual claims and flag inaccuracies',
-        C: 'To plan the content structure',
-        D: 'To format the final output'
-      },
-      correct: 'B',
-      hint: 'Look at the fact_checker system prompt',
-      explanation: 'The fact_checker cell specializes in verifying factual claims in the drafted content, flagging suspicious or inaccurate statements, and providing corrections with references, ensuring accuracy before the final editing phase.'
-    },
-    {
-      difficulty: 'hard',
-      question: 'Why does the ContentCreationOrgan use sequential processing rather than parallel?',
-      options: {
-        A: 'Sequential is always faster',
-        B: 'Each step depends on outputs from previous steps (content plan → research → draft → fact-check → edit)',
-        C: 'Parallel processing is not supported',
-        D: 'Sequential uses fewer tokens'
-      },
-      correct: 'B',
-      hint: 'Consider the dependencies between stages',
-      explanation: 'The ContentCreationOrgan uses sequential (pipeline) processing because each stage has clear dependencies: the planner creates an outline, researcher gathers information based on that outline, writer creates a draft using the research, fact-checker verifies the draft, and editor refines it - each step requires the previous step\'s output.'
-    }
-  ]}
-/>

 ## The Challenges of Organ Design

 Building effective organs comes with several challenges: